 Should they allocate more money to engineer even stronger, more potent antibiotics that will inevitably become useless or – worse- enhance the problem as bacteria evolve permanent resistance?
 Or, in a novel approach, could Congress approve measures to fund research toward the best ways to use natural, established, effective solutions like essential oils?
 I see much more long term potential in the latter, and here are some of the reasons why.

-Slowly, science is catching up in explaining why tea tree oil is such an effective antimicrobial agent.
-Over three hundred studies are returned referring to tea tree oil's antimicrobial benefits.
+Slowly, science is catching up in explaining why tea tree oil uses are such an effective antimicrobial agent.
+Over three hundred studies have been done that refer to tea tree oil's antimicrobial benefits.
 We know that centuries of use were warranted, but now we are seeing reasoning for Melaleuca's effectiveness in traditional remedies for conditions such as:

 - Bacterial infections